Low BMI Life Insurance Cover For Underweight People

 The second factor is other health conditions.
 For example, if you have a high BMI and have also been diagnosed with diabetes, you will likely find it harder to get life insurance coverage, and if you do, it will be more expensive.

-Simply put, this is because your health conditions put you at greater risk of dying during the term of your life cover, leading to a payout of benefits and that corresponding financial loss to the insurance provider.
+Simply put, this is because your health conditions put you at greater risk of dying during the term of your life cover, leading to a payout of benefits and the corresponding financial loss to the insurance provider.

 Is Life Insurance Worthwhile if You’re Overweight or Obese?

-Life insurance can be more expensive depending on the amount of coverage you want.
 At the same time, though, you’re statistically more likely to end up getting that payout to your loved ones, so if securing their future is something that weighs heavily on your mind as well as your body, getting life insurance – even at a higher price point – is a good idea.

 Fortunately, life insurance isn’t going to refuse to pay out because of your BMI, as long as you’re honest with them when you’re signing up.